vinnyw/smartthings/devicetypes/vinnyw/virtual-switch.src/README.md

 ### Ignore State?
 When this setting is enabled the device will always raise an event, even if the device is already in the requested state.

-The default behaviour (when Off) is to only raise an event when the status of the device actually changes value.
+The default behaviour (when disabled) is to only raise an event when the status of the device actually changes value.

 Scenes and Automations to not check the status of a device before sending a status command.
 This will allow automations to be triggered multiple times by the same device state.